rjmoggach/django-token-auth/docs/index.rst

 .. _mogga: http://github.com/mogga/

-``django-token-auth`` is a generic, reusable app to restrict access to selected URLs or optionally allow automagical authentication using a unique token/hash URL.
+``django-token-auth`` is a generic, reusable app to restrict access to selected URLs or optionally allow auto-authentication upon clicking a unique token/hash URL.

 Predicted Workflow
 ~~~~~~~~~~~~~~~~~~~~~~~~~~